Omega-3s, mental wellness, and immunity

 - Omega-3s make it easier for brain cells to create new connections as well as relinquish old ones they no longer use, by making their cell membranes more fluid and flexible.
 This is the essence of neuroplasticity at a basic chemical level, though staying mentally, socially, and physically active are just as important at the whole-human level.

 - The brain can also use omega-3s for creating pro-resolving mediators (PRMs), which are omega-3s’ hidden superpower.
 Your brain loves PRMs because they help clean up after an immune response so your brain cells can devote their full attention to your cognitive activity.

 Here are a couple of things to keep in mind when you’ve decided to nourish your brain and mental health better with omega-3s:

 - Take a look at the natural level of PRMs in any omega-3 supplement you are considering.
 Higher is better, yet many supplements don’t even put their PRM contents on the product label.

-- Besides your brain, your eyes, heart, skin, joints, and the rest of you also really need omega-3s.
+- Besides your brain, your eyes, heart, skin, and joints really need omega-3s.
 Regularly eating foods that provide omega-3s is as important as choosing the right omega-3/PRM supplement, and ensuring the sustainability of omega-3 foods and supplements is critically important.